PhantomAlop3x/PhantomAlop3x/README.md

 # Hi there
 You just stumbled upon my GitHub profile, likely by pure chance.
 I suppose I have to introduce myself.

 I am PhantomAlop3x, but you can just call me Phantom (⁠◍⁠•⁠ᴗ⁠•⁠◍⁠).
-Before we start do you want a fun fact, well the Alopex part of my name derives from the genus type of an arctic fox... the more you know.
+Before we start do you want a fun fact, well the Alopex part of my name derives from an older scientific name for an arctic fox  the more you know.

 <sub><sup>Warning!
 This page is pure 24K fox adoration.</sup></sub>